rems-project/cerberus/frontend/model/README.md

 the actual implementation of the pipeline is written in OCaml (see src/main.ml)

-to see a condensed implentation of the pipeline in Lem, see the WipFrontend module
+to see a condensed implementation of the pipeline in Lem, see the Mini_pipeline module

 The modules defining the source/intermediate languages are: